Blackleg (potatoes): Sterile propagation

 Given that tubers are the primary mechanism by which P. atrosepticum survives and spreads, clean seed potato stocks established using tissue cultures have been very successful in breaking the cycle of carrying disease forward from year to year.
 Buildup of tuber contamination is limited by reducing the number of field generations of these seed potatoes to 5 to 7 years.
 Some methods of sterile propagation include planting only healthy, whole seed potatoes.
 If healthy seed potatoes are to be cut, they should be first warmed to 12-15 C, cut, stored for 2 days at 12-15 C in a humid environment with good air flow.
 This warming and storing period ensures proper suberization of the tissue, which forms a barrier from P. atrosepticum infestation.

 Planting conditions

 Given that P. atrosepticum thrives in cool, moist conditions, planting seed potatoes in well-drained soil after soil temperatures have increased well above 10 C is very important to halting the onset of the disease early in the plant life cycle, when the plant is more susceptible to the worst effects of the disease.

 Nutrition

 Increasing application of nitrogen or complete fertilizers have shown reduced incidence of blackleg stem infection.

 During the growing season

 Although there is a risk of spreading the disease pathogen through injury of healthy plants, if proper techniques are followed, rogueing out all parts of the blackleg-diseased plants can be a useful way to reduce soil inoculum.

+Research is being conducted by the Haute École d'ingénierie et d'architecture de Fribourg in collaboration with the Centre hospitalier universitaire vaudois (CHUV) in order to combat black leg using bacteriophages.